jeanc413/explore-tensors-in-videos/README.md

 Before running the code some libraries have to be installed

-Tensorly: a library used to compute the decompostions
+Tensorly: a library used to compute the decompostions.

 With pip
 ```